 Technology courses in Catholic schools cover a variety of lessons including Research and Information Fluency, Digital Citizenship, Creativity and Innovation, Communication and Collaboration.
 All of these units are taught and influenced by the lens of Catholic identity and the dignity of all humankind.

-- Document cameras in every classroom
+- Document cameras

 - Wireless connectivity throughout the campus

-In addition to the core technology integrated curriculum, 3D printing has been added as an activity to enhance instruction throughout many of the schools in the Archdiocese of Baltimore.
+In addition to the core technology-integrated curriculum, 3D printing has been added as an activity to enhance instruction throughout many of the schools in the Archdiocese of Baltimore.

-St. Joseph School - Fullerton, students will have access to this same technology and a curriculum that allows our students to become more ready every day for future discoveries and advances we have yet envisioned.
+St. Joseph School - Fullerton students will have access to this same technology and a curriculum that allows our students to become more ready every day for future discoveries and advances we have yet envisioned.